Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_zOS_access-managment.md

 With **file** type access management, you define the mapping between predefined roles and groups in UCONF, and assign the user groups in an external file.

-When using this type of access management, the file format must be VB, where the maximum number of <span class="code">`lrecl `</span>is 1024.
+When using this type of access management, the file format must be VB, where the maximum number of `lrecl `is 1024.
 Enter the character \* in column 1 to allow comments.

 #### User/Group record description

-Start with the <span class="code">`UserID `</span>in column 1 using blanks as separators.
+Start with the `UserID `in column 1 using blanks as separators.
 For example, to assign users rights, use the format:

 ****Format****